On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Introduction

-We highlight the utility of the previously mentioned tradeoff between error tolerance and error incidence in the context of martingale convergence theorems and the strong laws for martingale differences.
+We highlight the utility of the previously mentioned tradeoff between error tolerance and deviation frequency (error incidence) in the context of martingale convergence theorems and the strong laws for martingale differences.
 There is a large literature on discrete martingales, which we cannot review here.
 The concept of martingale differences first emerged in L\'evy's monography \cite{Lev37} as a technical device to relax the independence in the central limit theorem even before the term martingale was coined and conceptualized by Ville \cite{Vi39} in the context of fair games and still formulated in the controversial language of von Mises' collectives, \cite[Section 1.3]{Maz09}.
 We refer to the classical monographs \cite{Doob53, FS04, Pr90, Wi91} for an introduction to discrete martingales.
 Nowadays, martingales are at the core of many applications.

 First we study martingales which are uniformly bounded in $L^p$, $p\gqq 2$, and with a.s.~uniformly bounded increments with the help of the {Azuma-Hoeffding} inequality.
 Next we establish the strong law for martingale differences, {for the cases where: they are} are not necessarily bounded in $L^p$ {; they} are uniformly bounded in $L^p${; and when they have} uniformly bounded exponential moments.
-Nowadays, there are many very fine martingale estimates in probability well-established, for an overview see \cite{FGL15}, many of which seem suitable for an almost sure error tolerance \eqref{e:errortolerance} v.~mean deviation frequency quantification in \eqref{e:MDFmoment}.
+Nowadays, there are many very fine martingale estimates in probability well-established, for an overview see \cite{FGL15}.
+Many of them are suitable for a run-off between the almost sure error tolerance \eqref{e:errortolerance} and the mean deviation frequency quantification in \eqref{e:MDFmoment}.
 The preceding tradeoff is applied in four major applications: 1) (multicolor) P\'olya's urn with applications including preferential attachment trees, 2) the Generalized Chinese Restaurant Process with applications in machine learning, 3) a quantification of the a.s.~convergence of statistical $M$-estimators in five different settings and 4) the number of outliers for the Galton branching processes.

 Finally, we address the theoretical problem of item (b) at the beginning in Corollary~\ref{cor:KFMDF} and ~\ref{cor:MDFKF}.
 We show that a.s.~MDF convergence cannot cure the fact that no topologization is possible {for} a.s.~convergence (see Remark~\ref{rem:notopology}).
 However, we relate the concept of a.s.~MDF convergence to the convergence in the classial Ky Fan metric, which metrizes (and topologizes) the convergence in probability on $L^0$, by meaningful quantitative estimates.
 In Corollary~\ref{cor:KFMDF} we obtain upper bounds of the Ky Fan metric in case of the summability of \eqref{e:GewSumme} and in Corollary~\ref{cor:MDFKF} we infer a certain a.s.~MDF convergence in case of a summable sequence of Ky Fan metric errors.